jncraton/shakespeare/readme.md

 Shakespeare Text Analysis
 =========================

-This project provides an opportunity apply lists, dictionaries, and tuples to explore word use in the works of Shakespear.
+This project provides an opportunity apply lists, dictionaries, and tuples to explore word use in the works of Shakespeare.

 Tasks
 -----